-In the evening, swing by West Side Yard in Victor for a glass of one of its 60 beers and to throw an axe.
-Yes, you read that correctly.
-Patrons can throw axes — think darts but more lethal — at round, log-filled targets.
-For Kansas-style BBQ and live music, swing by the Knotty Pine Supper Club.
+In the evening, swing by the Knotty Pine Supper Club for Kansas-style BBQ and live music.
 But if you’re in the mood for drunken brie or a salmon salad, dine at Forage Bistro & Lounge.
 Don’t leave Driggs without taking a Grand Teton Distillery tour and purchasing a bottle of Grand Teton Huckleberry-flavored Vodka.
 Its award-winning potato vodka owes part of its success to a key ingredient: the 500-plus inches of pristine snow that falls on the Tetons and turns into snowmelt.

 Idaho Falls Area